How to do Your Laundry in 9 Easy Steps

 Always rinse in cold water, regardless of the temperature.

 You should also select the best washer cycle for the fabrics in the load.
 For most loads, the “normal” cycle will suffice, but for certain fabrics, you may need to use “permanent press” or “delicate.”
-“Heavy-duty” is ideal for items such as jeans and
+“Heavy-duty” is ideal for items such as jean.

 5. Final check